Pharmacist Qualifying Examination - Introduction

 If you are a graduate with a first professional undergraduate degree in pharmacy from a program accredited by The Canadian Council for Accreditation of Pharmacy Programs (CCAPP), you should apply for ID and Education Verification.
 Once approved you will be able to apply for an upcoming Qualifying Examination.

-Note: If you are currently part of a graduating class in a Canadian university undergraduate pharmacy program, you can apply for ID and Education Verification at any point in the final year of your program.
+Note: If you are currently part of a graduating class in a Canadian university undergraduate pharmacy program, you should apply online for ID and Education Verification only if you are in your final year of the pharmacy program and are expecting to graduate in the next 9 months.
 Apply as early as possible to ensure your application approval is early enough for you to make the Qualifying Examination application deadline.
 The approval of both ID and Education Verification and your Qualifying Examination application will be conditional, pending confirmation of successful completion of all degree/course requirements prior to the examination.
 If you fail to graduate, you will not be permitted to take the examination.

 U.S. Pharmacy Graduates